jju/tome/rules/index.md

 We're using the Fifth Edition of Dungeons & Dragons for this campaign, especially making use of the System Reference Document ([SRD](srd.md)) which contains the rules you can use to publish D&D content under Creative Commons.
 The current version of the document is located on the [D&D Beyond website](https://www.dndbeyond.com/srd).

-Below are listed the rules we're using (including the flavour text, but that will be finding more of a home in the main entries).
+Below are listed the rules we're using thus far (including the flavour text, but that will be finding more of a home in the main entries).
 ## classes

 * [barbarian](rules/barbarian.md)